allegroai/clearml-docs/docs/fundamentals/hyperparameters.md

 The `CLEARML_LOG_ENVIRONMENT` always overrides the `clearml.conf` file.
 :::

-When a script that has integrated ClearML is executed, the environment variables listed in the `clearml.conf` or specified by the `CLEARML_LOG_ENVIRONMENT` variable are logged by ClearML.
+When a script that has integrated ClearML is executed, the environment variables listed in `clearml.conf` or specified by the `CLEARML_LOG_ENVIRONMENT` variable are logged by ClearML.

 ### Explicit Logging